Tara loves to strum on her guitar. She talks about her new interest in music.

 When we ask about the 'reasoning behind' something we want to know the motivation or why someone did something.
 Notice the following:

-- I don't usually understand the reasoning behind his
+- I don't usually understand the reasoning behind his actions.

 - What was your reasoning behind quitting your job?